DatabyClara/Sales_analysis/README.md

 To determine which game attributes (e.g., genre, platform, review scores) most significantly affect sales, enabling predictions of future hits and more effective, data-driven marketing strategies.

 ### Results:
-- Key Time Periods: A noticeable increase in game releases starts in 2002.
-2005 marks the emergence of platforms still active in 2015, making it a useful starting point for forecasting 2017 trends.
-- Platform Popularity: In 2002, the top platforms were PS2, X360, Wii, PS3, and DS.
-By 2015, the order shifted, indicating changing platform dominance and the decline of PS2.
-- Projected 2017 Relevance: Game life cycles average around 10 years.
-PS4, being among the top platforms in 2016, is expected to remain relevant in 2017.

-### Correlation Analysis:
-- Critic scores show a strong positive correlation with total sales for Wii, PS2, and PS4.
+- Impact of Reviews on Sales: Critic scores show a strong positive correlation with total sales across Wii, PS2, and PS4, while user scores are less predictive
-- User scores show a weaker or negligible correlation, especially on PS4.
-- Genre Influence on Sales: Action, sports, and shooter games consistently generate higher sales across top platforms.
+- Genre Influence on Revenue: Action, sports, and shooter genres consistently generate higher sales.
+- Platform and Lifecycle Trends: Analysis of historical data revealed shifts in platform popularity over time, with PS2 peaking earlier and PS4 expected to remain relevant in 2017, reflecting typical 10-year game lifecycles.

 ### Tools & Languages Used:
 - Languages: Python